 Even though, this was the prevailing theory up until about the middle of last year, this research was performed on rodents.
 And as it turns out, a new study from Snijders and colleagues, conducted on humans this time, found something different:

 “Myonuclear content increased significantly with training, but returned to baseline after 1 year of not training.”

 So maybe they don’t stick around forever after all…

 This has led many experts in the field to wonder if epigenetic changes are, actually, playing the main role in muscle memory.

-Conclusively, while the actual mechanism is currently up for debate, the existence of muscle memory itself is not.
+Hence, while the actual mechanism is currently up for debate, the existence of muscle memory itself is not.
 Whether owing to nuclear tension or epigenetic modifications, muscle memory is real and it will help you build back any muscle that you lost, a lot faster than it took you to build it in the first place.